 Have you been to "the edge"?
 If you have been there, you know what I mean.
 My heart has gone out to you as I prayed for this moment in your life.
 I have prayed for God's peace, power and joy in you as you read.
 I have praised God for what He will offer you.

 Suffering can be so intense that one may struggle to hold on to sanity.
 One may even desire death.
 Some of you have known extreme suffering which I have not known.
 But, you and I may have a few things in common.
 Some trials of my early years were presented the chapter on "My Conversion".
-These included tragedy, violence, rejection, a broken home and disease.
+These included tragedy, violence, rejection, a broken home, disease and fire.

 My middle years were volatile as well.
 By the time I was thirty-five, my parents had been in litigation for most of the previous twenty-five years, resulting in the bankruptcy of the family business, in which I worked.
 During various lawsuits, I was disowned by each parent, but never by both parents at the same time.